UIKit0/tendra/README.md

-This repository is just to hold Github issues.
+This repository is just to hold issues on Github.